-After gazing out at the incredible view and snapping around 2million photo’s we headed down to hop back on the Big Bus Tour.
-Now armed with our first red-cup Egg Nog Lattes of the year!
+After gazing out at the incredible view and snapping around 2 million photo’s we headed down to hop back on the Big Bus Tour, now armed with our first red-cup Starbucks Egg Nog Lattes of the year!

 The Bus rolled on down Fifth Ave toward Downtown, with the tour guide rattling off facts and factoids about the areas we were passing through.
 The traffic was fairly light and we made pretty good progress.
 Before long we hit our stop and jumped off the bus at Canal street to explore Chinatown.

 Chinatown is not the prettiest part of New York, which is being polite, but it’s a fun experience.
 It can feel a little intimidating as you are constantly approached but these are mainly catalog ladies trying to sell you knock-off designer handbags.
 A polite “no thanks” is all it takes.